-A borrower may voluntarily prepay all or a portion of a mortgage loan in the pool after giving the lender written notice of the proposed date of the prepayment (the "intended prepayment date").
-Subject to the satisfaction of any other conditions required by the mortgage loan documents, the borrower may voluntarily prepay the mortgage loan by paying (i) the amount of principal being prepaid, (ii) all accrued interest to the last calendar day of the month in which the prepayment occurs (the "last day of the month"), (iii) all other sums due to the lender at the time of the prepayment, and (iv) the yield maintenance premium calculated as described below.
+A borrower may voluntarily prepay a mortgage loan in the pool after giving the lender written notice of the proposed date of the prepayment (the "intended prepayment date").
+If the mortgage loan has a prepayment lockout term, the prepayment may not occur before the prepayment lockout term end date.
+Subject to the satisfaction of any other conditions required by the mortgage loan documents, the borrower may voluntarily prepay the mortgage loan by paying (i) the amount of principal being prepaid, (ii) all accrued interest to the last calendar day of the month in which the prepayment occurs (the "last day of the month"), (iii) all other sums due to the lender at the time of the prepayment, and (iv) the prepayment premium calculated as described below.
+Each mortgage loan prohibits voluntary partial prepayments at all times.

-We may treat a prepayment received on the first business day of a month as if the prepayment were received on the last business day of the preceding month.
+We may treat a prepayment in full received on the first business day of a month as if the prepayment were received on the last business day of the preceding month.
 If we do so, the required payment will include interest accrued through the last day of the preceding month.
 In all other cases, if we accept a prepayment on any day other than the last day of the month, then, for all purposes (including the accrual of interest and the calculation of the prepayment premium), we will deem the prepayment to have been received on the last day of the month, and the required payment will include interest accrued through the last day of the month in which the prepayment occurs.